 Nominations for the SDG Taskforce

 Following the decision to establish an SDG Taskforce, the RJC is inviting members to nominate candidates by 22 January 2021.
 Members may submit their nomination via an online form, demonstrating how they meet the taskforce participant criteria.
 The RJC will also invite two external experts (NGO and academic) to join the taskforce.
 Nominations close on 5 February 2021.

 Virtual Event to celebrate the 15 Year Anniversary of the RJC

-The Responsible Jewellery Council today marks its 15th anniversary by bringing together leading organisations from around the world, including CIBJO, ISEAL, The World Diamond Council, RMI, IRMA, The Plump Club, The World Gold Council and GIT.
+The Responsible Jewellery Council today marks its 15th anniversary by bringing together leading organisations from around the world, including CIBJO, ISEAL, The World Diamond Council, RMI, IRMA, The Plumb Club, The World Gold Council and GIT.
 These organisations will be part of the first panel discussion to discuss Partnerships for Progress.
 The second panel will include the United Nations Global Compact, ILO Human Rights Watch, Kian Smith &Trade Co, Pandora and Pranda Jewelry where the critical topic of Decent Labour will be explored.